Co-Director of Clinic Program

 - Credit is not available for work for which the student is paid.

-- Once verbally approved, a written Independent Externship Agreement (see Elements of an Independent Externship Agreement below) must be submitted to Melissa Wright.
+- Once verbally approved, a written Independent Externship Agreement (see Elements of an Independent Externship Agreement below) must be submitted to the externship director.
 Credit is only given for work completed after the agreement is approved.

 - The student will be required to submit online timesheets.

-- Each student will be contacted by Jean Backes, who will set up the student on the timekeeping system.
+- At the beginning of each semester, registered students will be contacted by Jean Backes, who will set up the student on the timekeeping system.

 - Grade will be submitted to the registrar at the end of the semester after the student has logged in the required credit hours.